 Hold your baby in front of a mirror so they can explore what they look like.

 Hang colourful, and black and white things, things that move, and things that make noise over your baby’s cot.
-Tie securely and don’t use anything smaller than would fit in a 35mm film canister.
+Tie securely and don’t use anything small that could be a choking hazard.